 Different knitters use different techniques when it comes to steam blocking.
 Some people stretch and pin their work to the desired shape before steaming, using the steam to help set the new shape.
 Others steam first and then pin, allowing the steam to relax the fibers and make it more pliable.

 The method you use might depend largely on the flexibility of the knitting.
 If you can get it into shape without the steam, pin first.
 If not, steam and then pin.

-The steaming method involves slightly dampening a clean sheet or other piece of fabric and placing it over the knitting.
+The steaming method involves slightly dampening a clean sheet or another piece of fabric and placing it over the knitting.
 Use a hot iron to press very lightly on the sheet.
-Don't press like you are actually ironing, you're just pushing the steam through the sheet and into the knitting.
+Don't press like you are ironing; you're just pushing the steam through the sheet and into the knitting.
 Continue this process until the sheet is dry.